 (Or…if you’ve been looking for some extra cash, you might want to become a Shipt Shopper!
 Click here to learn how!)

 Hard Boiled Eggs

 For something interesting, make corn dog muffins.
-I like to use this amazing cornbread recipe and just drop a chunk of hot dog on top before I bake it.
+I like to use this amazing cornbread recipe.
+Then I just cut hot dogs into thirds and drop one piece of hot dog on top of each muffin before I bake it.